ese5160/final-project-a07g-a14g-t18-dualcore/A07G_README.md

 The system shall allow users to modify automatic window operating times (e.g., morning open, evening close) through the app.

-**SRS 03 - Manual Window Opening:**
+**SRS 03 - Manual Window Opening and Closing:**

-The app shall provide a feature to open the window to a desired angle using an “Open Window” button.
+Node-red Dashboard shall provide a Virtual Button to "Open Window" and "Close Window" or angle adjustment.

+**SRS 04 - Manual Angle Adjustment for Manual Window Control:**

+Node-red Dashboard shall provide a input function for Angle Adjustment.

-**SRS 04 - Automated Window Opening by Time:**
+**SRS 05 - Automated Window Opening by Time:**

 Users shall be able to set specific times for automatic window opening in the app.

-**SRS 05 - Automated Window Opening by Smoke:**
+**SRS 06 - Automated Window Opening by Smoke:**

 If the air quality sensor detects smoke or poor air quality, the system shall immediately open the window for ventilation (highest priority).

-**SRS 06 - Manual Window Closing:**

-The app shall include a "Open Window" and "Close Window" button for manual window closure or angle adjustment.

 **SRS 07 - Automated Window Closing by Time:**